MassimoLumaca/neuroARC/README.md

 ## Overview

 This repository hosts a suite of Bash scripts developed for processing diffusion-weighted MRI (dMRI) data and constructing structural connectomes using MRtrix3 and FSL.
 These tools are part of the NeurArchCon project, led by Claude Julien Bajada (claude.bajada@um.edu.mt).
+The conversion from Desikan to Destrieux atlas was performed by Hao Chen.
 The scripts for the CFIN preprocessing pipeline are available upon request.
 All scripts are fully commented to ensure ease of replication and understanding

 ## Software requirements